rossbrandon/rossbrandon.dev/src/content/posts/building-new-portfolio-site.md

 then finally "I MAKE ...
 AWESOME STUFF"
 ```

-This was a fun little piece to tweak (I didn't even write the original code!), but it really didn't serve any purpose other than to vomit out buzz words :melting_face: -- so out it goes!
+This was a fun little piece to tweak (I didn't even write the original code!), but it really didn't serve any purpose other than to vomit out buzz words 🫠 -- so out it goes!

 ![old screenshot top](@assets/images/rossbrandon_dev_old_screenshot_top.png 'rossbrandon.dev old screenshot above the fold')